SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 Postman is a very capable HTTP client with many features.
 In this exercise you'll use some of them:

+- Environments & Variables
 - Collections and the Collection Runner
-- Environments & variables

 Using these features, you can achieve a semi-automated mechanism for creating new instances of your "orderprocess" workflow definition.

 ## Steps

 After completing these steps you'll know how to instantiate new workflows from Postman (and, by inference, from other API clients and tools).
+You'll also have a closer feel to what's going on behind the scenes in the SAP API Business Hub with respect to authentication.

 ### 1. Open Postman and import the Workflow CodeJam collection

-The two API calls you made in a previous exercise have been encapsulated into a small Postman collection that you can import and use.
+The API call you made in a previous exercise has been encapsulated into a small Postman collection that you can import and use.

 :point_right: Launch Postman and get ready to import a collection using the "Import From Link" feature in this dialog box that you get when you select the "Import" button at the top left of the Postman UI: